Endogenizing the Cost Parameter in Cournot Oligopoly: Why the supplier may charge a high price

-To gain more intuition about the reasons that make the supplier charge a price that runs a (sometimes) considerable risk of no transaction, although such a transaction would be beneficial for all market participants, recall the discussion preceding Lemma \ref{lem5.1}.
+To gain more intuition about the reasons that make the supplier charge a price that runs a (sometimes) considerable risk of no transaction, although such a transaction would be beneficial for all market participants, recall the discussion preceding Lemma \ref{lemprob}.
 To have $P\(V \mid U\) = 0$, the expectation restriction, $\ex(a) \leq \alpha_L + r_L$, must apply.
-So, assume this restriction applies and keeping everything else the same (i.e. $\alpha_L$, $T$ and $c$), start moving probability mass to the right.
-Then, $\ex (\alpha)$ will be increasing which results to the supplier's optimal profit margin, $r^* = \frac{1}{2} \(\ex(\alpha) -3T -c\)$, increasing.
-So, there is a threshold for $\ex(\alpha)$, namely $\alpha_L + r_L$ (where the supplier charges $r^* = r_L$), above which the supplier is willing to charge a price so high (i.e. above $r_L$) that he will run the risk of receiving no orders.
-Next, assume the expectation restriction applies and keeping $T$ and $c$ the same, start moving $\alpha_L$ to the left.
-Now, $\ex (\alpha)$ will be decreasing, which results to the supplier's optimal profit margin, $r^*$, decreasing.
-However, since $r_L$ will eventually become non-positive while $\ex(\alpha) - \alpha_L$ always stays positive, it is easy to see that again the same threshold applies for the expectation condition, i.e. eventually we will get $\ex(\alpha) = \alpha_L + r_L$, the supplier will charge $r^* = r_L$ there, and for lower values of $\alpha_L$ inefficiencies will appear.
-In other words, for values of $\alpha_L$ below the threshold, although he is reducing his profit margin, the supplier is asking for a {\em relatively} high price (i.e. above $r_L$) and is willing to take the risk of no transaction.
-Finally, using similar arguments we can see that if we either increase the inventory level $T$ of the retailers or the cost $c$ of the supplier, all else being kept the same (see also Corollary \ref{cor4.3}), the same threshold applies for the appearance of inefficiencies.
+So, assuming this restriction applies and keeping everything else the same (i.e., $\alpha_L$, $T$ and $c$), start moving probability mass to the right.
+Then, $\ex \(\alpha\)$ will be increasing which results in the supplier's optimal profit margin, $r^* = \frac{1}{2} \(\ex\(\alpha\) -3T -c\)$, increasing.
+Thus, there is a threshold for $\ex\(\alpha\)$, namely $\alpha_L + r_L$ (when the supplier charges $r^* = r_L$), above which the supplier is willing to charge a price so high (i.e., above $r_L$) that he will run the risk of receiving no orders.
+Notice, that this discussion implies neither monotonicity of the supplier's payoff nor monotonicity of the probability of no transaction.
+Next, assume that the expectation restriction applies and keeping $T$ and $c$ the same, start moving $\alpha_L$ to the left.
+Now, $\ex \(\alpha\)$ will be decreasing, which results in the supplier's optimal profit margin, $r^*$, decreasing.
+However, since $r_L$ will eventually become non-positive while $\ex\(\alpha\) - \alpha_L$ always stays positive, it is easy to see that again, the same threshold applies for the expectation condition, i.e., eventually we will get $\ex\(\alpha\) = \alpha_L + r_L$, the supplier will charge $r^* = r_L$ there, and for lower values of $\alpha_L$ inefficiencies will appear.
+In other words, for values of $\alpha_L$ below the threshold, although he is reducing his profit margin, the supplier is asking for a {\em relatively} high price (i.e., above $r_L$) and is willing to take the risk of no transactions.
+Finally, using similar arguments, we can see that if we either increase the inventory level $T$ of the retailers or the cost $c$ of the supplier, all else being kept the same (see also \Cref{inventory,cost}), the same threshold applies for the appearance of inefficiencies, determined by $\ex\(\alpha\)=\alpha_L+r_L$.